Trump's Doral resort to host next G-7 summit, as White House defends choice

 “The president has made it clear that he doesn’t profit from being here,” Mulvaney said during the briefing.
 “The resort is doing it at cost…it’s much cheaper to do it at Doral than at other sites [that were being considered.]”

-Mulvaney said that the Trump administration had started with twelve potential sites to host the G-7 summit and that the advance teams came back with a suggestion to hold it at Doral.
+Mulvaney said that the Trump administration had started with 12 potential sites to host the G-7 summit and that the advance teams came back with a suggestion to hold it at Doral.

-“We used the same set of criteria that other administration’s used,” he said.
+“We used the same set of criteria that other administrations used,” he said.
 “It became apparent at the end of that process that Doral was far and away, far and away, the best facility to host this conference.”

 He added: “It’s the best place.”